hanrichard/Notebook/aws/aws learning doc/ec2.md

 - launch permission that control aws account can use ami to launch
 - a block device mapping , volumn to attach instance

+- volumn attached, either ebs or instance store

+- ami are regional, you can only launch from that region. but you can copy to other region, by command, console, api

 ### ENI VS ENA VS EFA
 - elastic network interface: basic networking- virtual network card -> low budget, HA solution -> multiple ENI for each network
-- enhanced networking - high performance, lower cpu -> when you need 10gb/s to 100gb/s, reliable and high throughtput
+- enhanced networking - high performance, lower cpu -> when you need 10gb/s to 100gb/s, reliable and high throughtput - certain instance types
-- elastic fabric adapter - accelerate high performance computing (HPC), marchine learning - not support winodws, linux only || OS by-pass
+- elastic fabric adapter - accelerate high performance computing (HPC), marchine learning - not support winodws, linux only || OS by-pass. - mpi -message passing interface,  - ml machine learning, NCCL - can scale thousands of gpu and cpu

 - use case: choose ENA over VF, virtual function

+- eni is bound to AZ, you can specify which az/subnet

 ### encryptions
 - snapshot -> copy snapshot and enable encyption -> create ami from snapshot -> launch ami to lauch new cryption instances